BuildHR/BuildHr-CMS-Attendance/README.md

      - Click on _Open in Microsoft Store_
      - Click on _Install_ in Microsoft Store
    - Others
-     - Go to [Python Downloads](https://www.python.org/downloads/windows/) and download the latest stable release **Windows installer (64-bit)**
+     - Go to [Python Downloads](https://www.python.org/downloads/windows/) and download the latest stable release of **Windows installer (64-bit)**
-     - Click the download file then choose **Recommended Installation** in Python installation window.
+     - Click the downloaded file and choose **Recommended Installation** in Python installation window.
-     - After click **Finish** to complete Python installation
+     - Then, click **Finish** to complete Python installation

 > _**Note:** **Python** should be **v3.6 and above**_

 2. **Install Python Packages**

    - Open _cmd_ using `Windows search bar` or `⊞ + R`.
-   - `pip install pyodbc requests schedule python-dotenv` this command in **Command Prompt**
+   - Type `pip install pyodbc requests schedule python-dotenv`  command in **Command Prompt** and click **Enter**

 3. ODBC Driver
-   - Download ODBC driver using hyperlink on database.
-For [MS Access](https://www.microsoft.com/en-in/download/confirmation.aspx?id=13255), [MySQL](https://dev.mysql.com/downloads/file/?id=504545) and [MS SQL](https://go.microsoft.com/fwlink/?linkid=2156851)
+   - Download ODBC driver using the following hyperlinks [MS Access](https://www.microsoft.com/en-in/download/confirmation.aspx?id=13255), [MySQL](https://dev.mysql.com/get/Downloads/Connector-ODBC/8.0/mysql-connector-odbc-8.0.25-winx64.msi) and [MS SQL](https://go.microsoft.com/fwlink/?linkid=2156851)
+   - Click the downloaded file.
-   - Click next on every pop-up and then click on Install
+   - Click **Next** on every pop-up and then click on **Install**

 > _[Learn more](https://www.microsoft.com/en-in/download/details.aspx?id=13255) about MS Access ODBC Driver_

 4. CMS Attendance
-   - Download [CMS Attendance](https://github.com/BuildHR/BuildHr-CMS-Attendance) ZIP using **Code** green button.
+   - Download [CMS Attendance](https://github.com/BuildHR/BuildHr-CMS-Attendance) ZIP by clicking on the green color **Code** button in the top right corner of the page.

 ## Contributor

 - **[SS Subash](https://github.com/sssubash)** - _Developer and Maintainer_

-> _Raise issues on [Issues](https://github.com/BuildHR/BuildHr-CMS-Attendance/issues) of this repository_
+> _To raise any issue click on [Issues](https://github.com/BuildHR/BuildHr-CMS-Attendance/issues) tab of this repository._

-> _Raise Questions, Suggestions or Feedback on [Discussions](https://github.com/BuildHR/BuildHr-CMS-Attendance/discussions) of this repository_
+> _To raise Questions, Ideas or Feedback click on [Discussions](https://github.com/BuildHR/BuildHr-CMS-Attendance/discussions) tab of this repository._